php-webdriver/php-webdriver/README.md

 This client aims to be as thin as possible, abusing the dynamic nature of PHP to allow almost all API calls to be a direct transformation of what is defined in the WebDriver protocol itself.

 Most clients require you to first read the protocol to see what's possible, then study the client itself to see how to call it.
-This hopes to eliminate the latter step, and invites you to rely almost exclusively on http://code.google.com/p/selenium/wiki/JsonWireProtocol
+This hopes to eliminate the latter step, and invites you to rely almost exclusively on the [Selenium JSON Wire Protocol](http://code.google.com/p/selenium/wiki/JsonWireProtocol).

 Each command is just the name of a function call, and each additional path is just another chained function call.
-The function parameter is then either an array() if the command takes JSON parameters, or an individual primitive if it takes a URL parameter.
+The function parameter is then either an `array()` if the command takes JSON parameters, or an individual primitive if it takes a URL parameter.

 The function's return value is exactly what is returned from the server as part of the protocol definition.
-If an error is returned, the function will throw the appropriate WebDriverException instance.
+If an error is returned, the function will throw the appropriate `WebDriverException` instance.

-Note - This is a maintained clone of https://github.com/facebook/php-webdriver with following differences
+Note - This is a maintained clone of [facebook/php-webdriver](https://github.com/facebook/php-webdriver) with following differences:

 *   Class names being slightly different for packaging within PEAR
 *   Implementation of WebDriverWait

 ## RELEASE NOTES

-What got added, what got removed and what got fixed is listed in the (Release Notes)[https://github.com/Element-34/php-webdriver/wiki/Release-Notes].
+What got added, what got removed and what got fixed is listed in the [Release Notes](https://github.com/Element-34/php-webdriver/wiki/Release-Notes).
 Well, to varying degrees of detail at any rate.

 ##  GETTING STARTED